-Sakya, the birthplace of Sakya sect of Tibetan Buddhism.
-It was once the capital of the Sakya Dynasty in the middle of the 13th century.
-It is also the political, economic and cultural centre of Tibet.
+Sakya, the birthplace of Tibetan Buddhism’s Sakya sect, was once the capital of the Sakya Dynasty in the middle of the 13th century.
+It serves as the political, economic, and cultural hub of Tibet.

-The walls were painted in red, white and grey stripes, which represent Manjushri, Avalokiteshvara and Vajrapani respectively.
+The walls of the temple are adorned with red, white, and grey stripes, symbolizing Manjushri, Avalokiteshvara, and Vajrapani, respectively.

-Kublai Khan Pillar: it is said that Kublai Khan gave it to Sakya temple in that year, so it was named “Kublai Khan Pillar”
+Kublai Khan Pillar: It is believed that Kublai Khan presented this column to the Sakya temple in that era, and it was therefore designated as the “Kublai Khan Column.”

-Tiger Pillar: it’s said that it was a Tiger who carried it in those years.
-These pillars were upright and natural.
-It took three or four people to encircle them.
+Tiger Pillar: Legend has it that it was a tiger who transported this column in those times.
+These pillars were naturally upright and required three or four individuals to encircle them.

 White conch of Sakya

-For a thousand of years generations of monks have been devoutly translating, copying and worshipping in Sanskrit or Tibetan with their pens dipped in gold or ink.
-Walking in front of this wall, there is no light or sound, but it seems to be choking the breath of the eminent monks who have been copying Scriptures for thousands of years, and touching their hands.
-Their spiritual light flickers and drips down the towering Sutra wall.
+Monks have spent centuries translating, transcribing, and venerating in Sanskrit or Tibetan using pens dipped in gold or ink.
+Standing before this wall, there is no light or sound, yet it stifles the breath of revered monks who have been copying Scriptures for centuries and touching their hands to it.
+Their spiritual radiance shimmers and trickles down the towering Sutra wall.